CollinEstes/astro-cli/README.md

 ```
 $ npm install -g astro-cli
 ```
-Astro-cli is responsible for executing commands that excute the seperate astro modules.
+Astro-cli is responsible for handling commands and running the appropriate astro modules.
 This allows for new modules to be created and incorporated seamlessly.
 Astro ships without any modules by default, all desired modules will be installed when they are requested.

 To install modules: